Started August 1992

 Free writing is an invitation to be creative — no rules.
 If the whole of Sky coming from this tiny seed is surprising, it also validates the creative process.
 I recall sitting there looking at the first sentence and inviting myself to continue from the question: What is the story behind that?

 Twenty some years is a long time to ponder a story.
-Years passed between writing bursts, sometimes triggered by feedback from early readers.
+Months passed between writing bursts, sometimes triggered by feedback from early readers.
 Recently, as I read sections of Sky during the final editing process, I was startled to find myself moved to tears.
 How wonderful it was to be touched by this, and yet, should I feel this way about my own writing?

 The process of writing a story brought to the surface, uninvited, a regular stream of concepts important to my life and personal growth.
 When characters were interacting and a concept or emotion emerged, I let it infuse into the story.
 I think my tears come because through the writing, thoughts and revelations have been expressed – and in reading there is a sense of validation, as if spoken to me by another.

 Starting work with Kim Stufflebeam in the summer of 2014 was a key milestone for finishing the novel.
 His excitement and creative ideas provided motivation for publishing Sky in a unique way, using our collective intuition to take new steps.
 Kim saw visual depth in the story, and took the initiative to make printed prototypes as visual aids for the creative process.
+Kim created this website so that anyone could learn about the project.

 In late July, 2019, Kim and I hand-created two copies of the novel including several visual and tactile elements we both thought would give depth to the experience for readers.
-Kim passed away unexpectedly from illness in early August, yet I sense his support and encouraging voice has endured.
-Late in the summer, I uploaded the first section of Sky to this website so readers could get a taste of the novel (see the Reading Room).
+We very much liked the results, and made plans for creating twenty five more handmade copies.

-- updated January, 2021
+- updated June, 2024